GuildCrafts/web-development-js/_goals/196-Dive_Into_UNIX_and_Bash.md

 - Michael Hartl's book ["Learn Enough Command Line to be Dangerous"][hartl-command-line]
 - Ryan Chadwick's Tutorial on [Bash Scripting][ryans-tutorial-bash-scripting]

 There are lots of exercises and activities in each of the books for you to work with.
-You only have to choose 20 from each to complete the goal.
-Choose the ones that most interest you, or are closest to your ZPD.
+You only have to choose 20 from each book/tutorial to complete the goal. **Choose the ones that most interest you and are closest to your ZPD**.
 Some may be too easy, others too difficult.

 If you're really keen, consider doing the stretch specs.